Yuvraj-Chauhan/doc2pdf/README.md

 - **Optional**: Add password protection to the PDF.
 - **Download** the PDF and share it or save it for future reference.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - **Streamlit**: For providing a simple and powerful framework for building web applications.
+- **Aspose.Words**: For commercial-grade DOCX to PDF conversion.
 - **FPDF**: For generating PDFs from DOCX files.
 - **python-docx**: For reading DOCX files and extracting content.
-- **Pandoc**: A powerful document converter for high-quality conversions.
-- **Aspose.Words**: For commercial-grade DOCX to PDF conversion.

 ## Troubleshooting

-- **Poor Conversion Quality**: If the generated PDF is of poor quality or formatting is lost, try using the `pypandoc` or `Aspose.Words` library for better conversion quality.
+- **Poor Conversion Quality**: If the generated PDF is of poor quality or formatting is lost, try using the `Aspose.Words` library for better conversion quality.
 - **Missing Libraries**: Ensure that all required libraries are installed.
 Use the `pip install -r requirements.txt` command to install them.

 ---